codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify-requirements-public-apps.md

 ### App functionality and authorization flow

-The following diagram outlines the functionality your app must provide and the authorization flow between your app and Codat's Hosted Link feature.
+The following diagram outlines the functionality your app must provide, such as the automated creation of companies and data connections.
+It also shows the authorization flow between your app and Codat's Hosted Link feature.

 ![Shopify functional requirements for public apps](/img/integrations/commerce/shopify/shopify-public-apps-flow-diagram.png "Swimlane diagram showing the functional requirements for Shopify public apps.")